-You don’t need previous rafting experience to fully embrace this extraordinary expedition which combines beautiful environments and exciting activities with an emphasis on developing leadership, community, and personal strength (not just physical).
-On the river, you will learn both the basics and the fine points of managing a paddle raft through some of the best whitewater in the West, as well as camping underneath the pristine night skies of Southern Utah.
-You will paddle a raft, taking in the exquisite natural beauty, and often stop to explore many awe-inspiring viewpoints.
+On the river, learn both the basics and the fine points of managing a paddle raft through some of the best whitewater in the West, as well as camping underneath the pristine night skies of Southern Utah.
+Enjoy the rhythm of the river, take in the exquisite natural beauty of the land and stop often to explore awe-inspiring viewpoints.

-Depending on permits and river conditions, your course will take place in one of the following regions:
+Depending on permits and river conditions, the course will take place in one of the following regions:

 Cataract Canyon- Colorado River, Utah

-One of the most rugged and beautiful canyons in the West, Cataract Canyon takes you through the heart of Canyonlands National Park.
-You will learn how to guide a whitewater raft as you float past natural wonders and ancient ruins to the confluence of the Colorado and Green Rivers while preparing for what awaits downstream.
+One of the most rugged and beautiful canyons in the West, Cataract Canyon takes students through the heart of Canyonlands National Park.
+Students learn how to guide a whitewater raft as they float past natural wonders and ancient ruins to the confluence of the Colorado and Green Rivers and prepare for what awaits downstream.
 The Colorado River roars through 29 exciting rapids that rate with those of the Grand Canyon in power and difficulty, including the famous Mile Long Rapids and “the Big Drops.”
-In the nearby canyons, fantastic rock shapes carved by the whimsical forces of nature await you as your group ventures off-river to jaw-dropping views.
+In the nearby canyons, fantastic rock shapes carved by the whimsical forces of nature await students as the group ventures off-river to jaw-dropping views.

 Gates of Lodore -Green River, Colorado and Utah

-Whitewater on the Green River begins at our course start where the river enters the imposing Gates of Lodore Canyon.
-Red sandstone escarpments rise up 2,000′ above the river as it carves a 45-mile course of placid flat-water and raging rapids through three dramatic canyons—Lodore, Whirlpool and Split Mountain.
-This section of river is enclosed within Dinosaur National Monument, and you will be privileged to witness the towering cliffs as well as rock art from the Fremont Indians, who called these canyons home over 1,000 years ago.
+Whitewater on the Green River begins at the course start, where the river enters the imposing Gates of Lodore Canyon.
+Red sandstone escarpments rise up 2,000 feet above the river as it carves a 45-mile course of placid flat-water and raging rapids through three dramatic canyons—Lodore, Whirlpool and Split Mountain.
+This section of river is enclosed within Dinosaur National Monument, and students are privileged to witness the towering cliffs as well as rock art from the Fremont Indians, who called these canyons home over 1000 years ago.

 Yampa River – Colorado and Utah

-There are few instances in the United States or the world, where a river runs free and wild without dams, highways, railroads, or other manmade creations for its entire length.
+There are few instances in the United States or the world where a river runs free and wild without dams, highways, railroads, or other manmade creations for its entire length.
 The Yampa is a symbol of wild rivers around the world, and it is the only major tributary of the Colorado River system without a dam controlling its flow.
-You can paddle through deep sandstone gorges and class II-IV rapids with your expedition mates.
-The Yampa is one of the most sought after rivers on any river-runner’s life-list due to the exhilarating whitewater, rich Native American history from over one thousand years ago, storied recent political history, and riverside wildlife.
+Students paddle through deep sandstone gorges and class II-IV rapids with their expedition mates.
+The Yampa is one of the most sought after rivers on any river-runner’s list, due to the exhilarating whitewater, rich Native American history from over one thousand years ago, storied recent political history and riverside wildlife.